Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Find out which papers are available and how to apply on our COVID-19 website

 The study of economic issues regarding the provision of, and demand for, health and education services.

 After social welfare, health and education are the largest areas of government spending in most modern economies, including New Zealand.
 Together, health and education account for about 13% of New Zealand's gross domestic product (GDP).
-This paper is about the economic analysis of the health and education sectors, with particular emphasis on government policy concerning them.
-Theoretical foundations and techniques of economic evaluation and decision-making are also covered (useful in a wide variety of jobs when you graduate!)
-These over-arching subject areas afford a special opportunity for the application of a wide range of microeconomic concepts and techniques (some covered in ECON 201) to significant real-world issues, such as health care rationing, prioritisation, the 'value of life' and 'user-pays' (i.e. student fees and student loans) in education.
+This paper is about the economic analysis of the health and education sectors, including government policy.
+Theoretical foundations and techniques of economic evaluation and decision making are also covered (useful in a wide variety of jobs when you graduate).
+ECON 306 is a great opportunity to apply a wide range of microeconomic concepts and techniques (e.g. some covered in ECON 201) to important real-world issues, such as healthcare rationing, priority setting, the 'value of life' and 'user-pays' (i.e. student fees and student loans) in education.